mehtamohit013/FedBase/to-do.md

 # Arguments
-*   Change the data path in monitor\_vehcile.py and ray\_power.py.
+*   Change the data path in monitor\_vehcile.py and ray\_power.m.
 Can replace them by a global config file.
 *   Eliminate hardcoded path in process\_OSM.py
 *   Update/ Recode the data path in dump.py
 *   Correct torch.device everywhere